 We would encourage retailers to review the attached pdf on SNAP eligible items, including holiday items.

-Ohio will soon become the 25th state to legalize medical marijuana with the passage of House Bill 523 by the Ohio Legislature last week.
+Ohio is the 25th state to legalize medical marijuana with the passage of House Bill 523 by the Ohio Legislature.
 Since California first legalized medical marijuana back in 1996, a total 24 states and DC have followed suit in passing various measures to legalize medicinal uses of marijuana.
 With Ohio’s pending law likely to go into effect this fall, what does this mean for Ohio employer’s and businesses?

 Please contact Kristin Mullins for any additional guidance on this subject or any other government affairs questions.